The Down Lo

 ’Cue it Up

-Food is Austin’s #1 attraction and while Texas is generally known for producing massive meat sweats, the capital has a more refined palate.
+Food is Austin’s #1 attraction and while Texas is generally known for producing massive meat sweats, the capital has a more refined palate with tons of excellent places to eat in Austin TX.
 Of course, barbecue is still big business with the line at Franklin Barbecue regularly exceeding 4+ hours and often sells out before noon.
 My friend runs food tours here and I asked her if it was worth it.
 Basically, she said it’s one of those foodie bucket list things that people do once to say they’ve done it (you can BYO chairs and beverages while you wait), but flavor-wise it’s akin to knowing the difference between a $40 bottle of wine and $50.
-It’s all going to taste good, but if you don’t want to wait, there are plenty of other close contenders like Terry Black’s, which had no line and even impressed my Kansas City BBQ snob boyfriend.
+It’s all going to taste good, but if you don’t want to wait, there are plenty of other close contenders like Terry Black’s, which had no line and even impressed my Kansas City BBQ snob husband.

 If you don’t want to get up at 6 a.m. and are more in tune with the mindset, “Ain’t nobody got time for that,” there is also a life hack.
 Loro is an Asian smokehouse that’s a collab between James Beard Award winners, Chef Tyson Cole of Uchi and Aaron Franklin of Franklin Barbecue.
 While they only have their famed brisket at night, the smoked turkey, charred pork belly, and Malaysian chicken coconut rice bowls are to die for.
 Paired with a midday mango sake slushy, I was a much happier camper than I would’ve been hangrily waiting for hours on end (plus, they have those outdoor egg chairs which makes for a great photo op).